 The game plays great on handheld but also looks awesome played in docked mode.
 I suggest trying both.
-I wish the variety Monster Boy offers was available earlier on, many times I was bored and just wanted to beat the game.
-Later you get to enjoy a shoot’em up sequence that includes a boss fight, a sneaking sequence which involves not being seen, an escort mission (proper, not the cheeky kind) and more.
-If there were a better mix of all these missing throughout the game it would the player much more fun.
+I wish the variety Monster Boy offers were available earlier on, many times I was bored and just wanted to beat the game.
+Later you get to enjoy a shoot’em up sequence that includes a boss fight, a sneaking sequence that involves not being seen, an escort mission (proper, not the cheeky kind) and more.
+If there were a better mix of all these missing throughout the game it would make playing much more fun.
 It seems the game starts fresh and plateaus for a bit, then the variety is introduced and brings the game uploads.

 No true spoiler here but a certain later boss fight reminds me a LOT of the King Dice battle in Cuphead, loved it.

 Metroid back and forth fans will love discovering the world of Monster Boy and the Cursed Kingdom.
 Swapping characters to exploit abilities for exploration and progression.
 The graphics are fantastic and I wish there were more anime cut-scenes throughout the game.
 Changing gear for different areas and uses is cool and being forced to go without for certain characters brings up the difficulty in a way that keeps the player on their toes.
 The game is much longer than I had expected but the FDG Twitter forewarned that would happen.
 Replayability is low for me as I did not enjoy the puzzles, and this game is puzzle heavy.